- Laws & Regulations

-Due to the enactment of Assembly Bill 10 AB 10, the California minimum wage will increase to $9.00 per hour effective July 1, 2014.
-As a result, a number of regional center vendors may be eligible for a rate adjustment in order to pay employees the new minimum wage.
+Due to the enactment of Senate Bill (SB) 3, the California minimum wage will increase to $10.50 per hour, effective January 1, 2017, for employers with 26 or more employees.
+As a result, a number of regional center vendors may be eligible for a rate adjustment in order to pay employees the new minimum wage

 Which Providers/Services are Eligible?

 All providers of services with rates established in the following ways may be eligible for a rate adjustment:

 - Rates set by the Department of Developmental Services (Department);

 - Rates set by regional centers through negotiation;

 - Rates established in regulation.

 This depends on how the service rate was set initially.